|Thomas S Nicholson||1|

 Saturday 16 April 1892

-Northumberland FA Minor Cup Semi Final 2nd Replay
+Northumberland Minor Cup Semi Final 2nd Replay

 Alnwick WMC 2-3 Berwick Rangers